 TMA 4180 Optimeringsteori Linear Programming Basics

 H. E. Krogstad

-Dept. Mathematical Sciences, March 2010.
+Dept. Mathematical Sciences, 2012.

 About this note: Some years ago the basic theory of Linear Programming was set up as a self-study part.
 In order to ease the work, the note below was written as a guide to Chapter 13 in N&W. I still think that reading the note and carry out all "Tasks" is the best way of absorbing this material!
-This 2010 version has fixed some of the typos.
+The note covers the LP part of the curriculum.
 Linear Programming is first of all a somewhat unfortunate name of what today should have been called Linear Optimization.
 This change in terminology has never occurred, and we shall follow the rest of the bunch and continue to use Linear Programming, or "LP" for short.
 Write in "Linear Programming" or "LP optimization" as search words in Google, and see that the world is full of consulting companies specializing in LP services!
-The Soft Suds Brewery Profit Optimization was a very simple example of an LP problem.
 Linear programming means - a linear objective function! - linear constraints!